rollbar/docs/onboarding/apex.md

     2. Provide your Rollbar project's `post_server_item` access token.
         1. Go to _Settings_ in your Rollbar account.
         2. Click the name of the project you want to connect with your organization.
-        3. Navigate to _Project Accesss Tokens_ (it should be default section).
+        3. Navigate to _Project Access Tokens_ (it should be default section).
         4. Copy the `post_server_item` access token.
         5. Paste the copied access token in the text input in the package's installer.
     3. Click _Finish_.